fr0stylo/secretary/README.md

 # Secretary

-Secretary is a lightweight utility that securely fetches secrets from AWS Secrets Manager and makes them available to your application as environment variables or files.
+Secretary is a lightweight utility that securely fetches secrets from AWS Secrets Manager and makes them available to your application as files.

 ## Features